Cherry Hospital: History

 In 1877, the North Carolina General Assembly appointed a committee to recommend the selection of a site for a facility for the black mentally ill which would serve the state.
 On April 11, 1878, 171 acre of land two miles (3 km) west of Goldsboro were purchased.
 The site was described by Governor Zebulon Baird Vance as ideal for a hospital building because of good elevation in a high state of cultivation and central location for the black population.

 On August 1, 1880, the first patient was admitted to the then named "Asylum for Colored Insane".
 Since that time, there have been several name changes including: The Eastern North Carolina Insane Asylum, Eastern Hospital, and State Hospital at Goldsboro.
 The name was changed to Cherry Hospital in 1959 in honor of Governor R. Gregg Cherry, who focused his administration on expanding mental health services and increasing hospital facilities and personnel during his tenure.

 The bed capacity for the hospital when established was seventy-six but over one hundred patients were crowded into the facility by Christmas of 1880.
 On March 5, 1881, the Eastern North Carolina Insane Asylum was incorporated and a board of nine directors appointed.
 A separate building was established for treating tubercular patients.
 In addition, a building for the criminally insane was opened in 1924.

 For the first eighty-five years of its history, Cherry Hospital served the entire black population for the State of North Carolina.
+Patients included Junius Wilson, a deaf black man who was castrated by hospital staff after being falsely accused of sexual assault and spent almost 70 years as a patient despite not being mentally ill.
 In 1965, the hospital joined other state hospitals in implementing the Civil Rights Act of 1964.
 Cherry began serving patients from the thirty-three counties in the Eastern Region in 1965 by providing services for all races.
 Black patients at Cherry were transferred to hospitals in their appropriate region while Cherry received white patients from other hospitals in other regions.